ounols/jekyll-blog/post-template/url-based-posting.md

 - Do NOT forget to add prompt styles to blockquotes (.prompt-info/warning/tip)
 - Do NOT skip the import.sh step
 - Do NOT push before running import.sh
+- Do NOT push directly to master - create a PR instead
 - Do NOT exceed 6 top-level headers
 - Do NOT use local image paths initially
 - Do NOT use promotional/marketing language